mdenil/gpu_lock/README.md

 export CUDA_VISIBLE_DEVICES=""
 ```

 (or add it to `/etc/bashrc`).
-Nothing will stop malicious people from undoing this, this tool relies on everyone cooperating.
+This will stop people from accidentally running on an unlocked gpu.
+Nothing will stop a malicious person from working around this.